Multi-tenant integration (single sign-on)

 Main flow

-Let’s consider the initial scenario when a TP authenticated user is trying to open SMP UI.
-To skip the authentication step on the SMP side, an user shall have Session ID.
-To connect two platforms, we need to conduct the following steps.
+Let’s consider the initial scenario when a TP authenticated user is trying to open SMP Editor UI.
+To skip the authentication step on the SMP side, a user shall have authentication tokens.
+To connect two platforms, we need to conduct the following steps:

-- To sync up organizations, TP identifies the current user’s organization and checks that it already exists on the SMP side and has some ID.
+1. To sync up organizations, TP identifies the current user’s organization and checks that it already exists on the SMP Booking side and has some ID.

-- When SMP’s organization id is known, TP is ready to retrieve Session Id with autoLogin method
+2. When the organization id is known, TP is ready to retrieve authentication tokens with the autoLogin method

-- As a result of autoLogin, TP may redirect or open up SMP UI with retrieved Session Id
+3. As a result of autoLogin, TP may redirect or open up SMP Editor UI with the retrieved token and refreshToken

 Creating an organization

-To create an organization programmatically, you need to call /api/auth/register method on the editor side.
+To create an organization programmatically, you need to call the management API on the SMP Booking side:

 Content-Type: application/json